Digital supply chain planning: finding synergy between process, people, data, technology, and tools

 The future: finding that sweet spot

 The future for most companies will likely see the implementation of an APS evolve to be part of an ecosystem to further mature supply chain capabilities.
-It will be important to start finding that sweet spot of where automating planning decisions make sense and where new technologies as part of your technology stack can help drive insights.
+It will be important to start finding that sweet spot where automating planning decisions make sense and where new technologies as part of your technology stack can help drive insights.
 Advanced AI or Machine Learning capabilities can help contextualize and visualize data supporting the decision-making process.